-Not all schools offer the option of retaking exams, so make sure to check with your school or college.
-If this option is not available to you, you should make enquiries in other local colleges or consider enrolling in an independent college with more focused teaching such as the Oxford Tutorial College.
-A-levels are now sat only once per year in the summer, so be sure to enroll in time for this deadline.
+Not all schools offer the option of retaking A-levels or the equivalent exams, so make sure to check with your school or college.
+If this option is not available to you, you should make enquiries in other local colleges or consider enrolling in an independent college that specialises in retakes with more focused teaching, such as Rochester Independent College.
+A-levels are now sat only once per year in the summer, so be sure to enrol in time for this deadline.

 If you think you can study the course on your own and don’t want external teaching, you can also apply as an external candidate.
 This gives you more independence but can be more expensive, so research the costs in advance if you’re interested in this option.
-Self-taught students will of course have less support than students choosing to study the course with a teacher or tutor, so you must be confident that you can identify what went wrong the first time round and be disciplined enough to stick to a programme of study.
+Self-taught students will, of course, have less support than students choosing to study the course with a teacher or tutor, so you must be confident that you can identify what went wrong the first time around and be disciplined enough to stick to a programme of study.

 As with A-levels, you can retake any and all of your IB subjects if you wish.
 Exams are taken in November and May, and each exam can be taken a maximum of 3 times.
 This means that for a candidate who originally sat an exam in May, they can resit the exam the same November and the following May.
 Be sure to speak to your IB programme coordinator before you make a decision about resits, as they can advise you on your specific situation.

 Almost all universities (including Oxford and Cambridge) officially accept exam resits, meaning that you won’t be barred from applying.
 However, resits will be taken into account and may affect your chances of receiving an offer.
 Universities may require you to explain the reason for your resit and give extenuating circumstances for why you didn’t achieve the required grades the first time around.
 For example, Oxford Undergraduate Admissions ask candidates to make a clear note in their UCAS personal statement or school reference of why the resit was necessary so that the reason can be evaluated.
 Examples of legitimate extenuating circumstances may include: